 Yes - Eliminating the "in-perpetuity" provision at the state and federal level would allow the next generation to decide if they want to continue with the conservation servitude on the land.
 There is a concept in property law that the "dead hand" should not control land beyond the grave, that the earth belongs to the living.
-A term no longer than 30 years would allow the current generation to place their land in a conservation servitude, giving the next generation the opportunity to change that path if they so choose.
+A term no longer than 15 years would allow the landowner to re-evaluate the relationship and either withdraw or continue with the encumbrance.